Biofilo Panclasta: Return to Venezuela: Valencia Prison

 "The prisoners who had seen me enter into the cell were careful, in their entrance, not to trip over my cold, weak body.
 One of them felt with his hand my flesh, which did not shudder because I had already suffered all pain, and observing that I neither moved nor spoke, exclaimed sadly and softly, 'They hung this one in the Police Station and brought him to die here.'"

-Biófilo returned to the Venezuelan city of Valencia in 1914.
-There he was imprisoned giving a speech in praise of the French nation in a public square, days after the beginning of the First World War.
-The real reason he was imprisoned was the orders given by the underlings of president Juan Vicente Gómez, who had succeeded Cipriano Castro, Panclasta's friend, in a coup d'état.
-During the seven years he remained in prison, Biófilo was subjected to forced labor, deprivation, and hunger, according to each successive warden's wishes.
-He spent his prison years with various Venezuelan political prisoners, many of whom died in that jail.
-In 1921, thanks to a warden assigned by the recently named governor of the state of Carabobo, José Antonio Baldó, Biófilo was transferred to Castillo Libertador, where he was treated more humanely and set free in a few months.

 Revolutionary activity around the world

 In 1923, two years after leaving the Valencia prison, Biófilo was selected as delegate of the Mexican Anarchist Association to a congress in Barcelona.
 There he proposed a project named Operation Europe, which had as its goal:

-The following year he traveled to São Paulo to help organize a coffee-growers' strike, but was once more jailed and transferred to the city of Cayena, from which he escaped.
-The League of the Rights of Man sent him to Martinique; having secretly visited fifty-two countries, he returned to Colombia.
-There he was imprisoned together with the syndicalist Raúl Mahecha, in the city of San Gil.
-The following year, in Bogotá, he founded the Centro de Unión y Acción Revolucionaria [Center for Revolutionary Unity and Action], whose lemma was: "Revolutionaries of all ideals, unite!"

 Last years

 In 1934, Biófilo Panclasta began cohabiting with Julia Ruiz, a well-known fortune teller who worked in Bogotá.
 He dedicated his time to writing for newspapers and granting interviews, also sending letters to some Latin American presidents.
 His companion died in January 1939.
 One year later, Biófilo attempted suicide in Barranquilla, electrocuting himself and cutting his throat with a straight razor.
-In December of that year, the Bucaramanga police banned him from the city for being a derelict and an alcoholic.
-He died on March 1, 1943, in the old folk's home of Pamplona, from a tremendous heart attack.